joelburton/sa-plus/conv.rst

 `1D-2C-3C-3H`: shows stopper in H, since we're heading to a 3NT

-- "third suit shows, 4th asks"
+Unlike :ref:`major-game-try`, this shows stoppers (strength), rather than weakness`.

+.. what does "3L shows, 4L asks" mean?

 Examples
 --------